sevgit/termometrouy/README.md

 * POST `/survey/create` will attempt to create a new survey. *WIP*

+* GET `/survey/:id` will search the surveys collection for a survey that matches the query id (surveyName = id)

 ## Testing

 `npm run test` should trigger the automatic tests provided you have mocha installed globally.